houseofxyz/threat-INTel/README.md

 Note: If you are looking for every type of publicly available documents and notes related to APTs have a look at [APTnotes](https://github.com/kbandla/APTnotes) and [aptnotes](https://github.com/aptnotes/data).
 Unfortunately the way they store and sort their data doesn't work for me anymore.

-At the end of this `README` you can find a new table with these reports sorted by APT group name, based on the `ThaiCert` **Threat Actor Encyclopedia**.
+At the end of this `README` you can find a new table with these reports sorted by APT group name, based on the `ThaiCert` **Threat Actor Encyclopedia** and the Group pages of the MITRE ATT&CK team.
 This is work in progress.

 ### 2019